 Participants who have created their social venture projects can submit their project proposals to Resolution Social Venture Challenge for the chance to win project seed funding, life-time mentorship, or special networking opportunities.
 Detailed information regarding our partners' competition platforms will be announced via email.
 If you would like to participate in any of our partners' competitions, please take note of their specific processes and guidelines.

 ABOUT THE svsd SEMINAR

-The Social Venture for Sustainable Development seminar (August 5-8, 2017, Madison, New Jersey) is an intensive university certificate-based mini-course developed and delivered by Fairleigh Dickinson University (FDU) with the support of Friendship Ambassadors Foundation.
+The Social Venture for Sustainable Development seminar is an intensive university certificate-based mini-course developed and delivered by Fairleigh Dickinson University (FDU) with the support of Friendship Ambassadors Foundation.
 The seminar is designed to introduce participants to the concepts, principles, and practices of social innovation in for-profit and not-for-profit sectors.
 Upon completion of the program, participants should be able to form or polish a social venture proposal.

 IMPORTANT: Please note, the SVSD Seminar is separate from the Resolution Social Venture Challenge.
 Eligible undergraduate participants are welcome to pursue both opportunities but should note that each have their own application process and guidelines.
 Your participation in the SVSD Seminar will in no way influence the judging process of the Resolution Social Venture Challenge hosted at the 2017 Summer Youth Assembly at the United Nations.
 In particular, any advice or mentorship provided at the SVSD Seminar, including that of Resolution Fellows, will not impact the decision of the Resolution judges.
 The registration and application process for the Resolution Social Venture Challenge will be closed by the SVSD Seminar, so anyone interested in the Resolution Social Venture Challenge should adhere to the deadlines found here.